 We have made, and expect to continue to make, substantial investments in research and development to expand our product portfolio and grow our business.
 We expect that research and development expenses will increase on an annual basis due to increased clinical trial costs related to our biosimilar and inhalation product candidates.
-These expenditures will include costs of APIs developed internally and purchased externally, the cost of purchasing reference listed drugs and the costs of performing the clinical trials.
+These expenditures will include costs of APIs developed internally as well as APIs purchased externally, the cost of purchasing reference listed drugs and the costs of performing the clinical trials.
 As we undertake new and challenging research and development projects, we anticipate that the associated costs will increase significantly over the next several quarters and years.
+Some of our ongoing clinical trials have experienced short term interruptions in the recruitment of patients due to the COVID-19 pandemic, as hospitals prioritize their resources towards the COVID-19 pandemic and governments impose travel restrictions.
+These conditions may in turn delay spending and delay the results of these trials.